Open Menu Close Menu Open Search Close Search

 **Citizens of Canada are exempt from the visa requirement and may skip to Step 5**

 To apply for your F-1 or J-1 visa, you must prepare a visa application and schedule a visa appointment and interview at a US consulate.
-It is generally recommended to apply for your visa at a US consulate in your home country, i.e., country of residence.
-Follow any specific instructions provided to you by your US consulate.
+It is generally required to apply for your visa at a US consulate in your home country, i.e., country of residence.
+Please consult the instructions available on the embassy or consulate website where you intend to apply.

-- Use the DS-160 online portal to schedule your visa interview at the consulate
+1. Use the DS-160 online portal to schedule your visa interview at the consulate or embassy of your place of residence or assigned to your place of residence.

 Note: citizens of certain countries may be required to pay an additional reciprocity fee if the visa application is approved.
 This fee varies from country to country and by visa type, and is generally uncommon for most F-1 and J-1 visa applicants.
 However, you can check ahead by consulting the US State Department's visa reciprocity tables.